Learn how to filter by, read, update, and clear the status column on monday boards using the platform API

 value | The column's JSON-formatted raw value. |

-Compare values | Description | Operators |
+Compare Values | Description | Operators |

 |---|---|---|

-The label's index | Items with a specific label index.
-You can find the index by querying the column's settings. |
+The label's ID | Items with a specific label ID.
+Label IDs can be found by querying the column's settings. |

 |